The 16 best wine bars in Sydney 2026

 Address: 18 Oxford Street, Woollahra

 Opening in 2010, The Wine Library gained institution status almost immediately and has maintained that despite a changing of the guard.
 Tucked away at the Woollahra end of Oxford Street, this wine bar pleases locals with an expansive wine program and ever-changing menu.
 A bright and airy bar area greets the visitor on arrival, oft crowded and convivial.
 Grab a seat at the window and a glass of wine from one of the 60 on pour, and engage in a bit of good old fashioned people watching.
-There is a more spacious and civilized dining room out the back for those looking to partake in the short...
+There is a more spacious and civilised dining room out the back for those looking to partake in the short...

 -